groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/ost-to-dif.md

         - icon: "far fa-file-OST"
           title: " About OST File Format"
           content: |
-            OST or Offline Storage Files represent user's mailbox data in offline mode on local machine upon registration with Exchange Server using Microsoft Outlook.
-It is automatically created on the first use of Microsoft Outlook upon connectivity with server.
-Once the file is created, the data is synchronized with the email server so that it is available offline as well in case of disconnectivity from email server.
-OST files can user mailbox items such as emails, contacts, calendar information, notes, tasks and other similar data.
-Users can create emails and other data items in OST file even in the absence of connection to the server, but these will not be synchronized with the server.
-Once the connection is established, the local file is synchronized with the server again so that both the server and the local copy are at the same level of information.
+            OST or Offline Storage Files represent the user's mailbox data in offline mode on the local machine upon registration with Exchange Server using Microsoft Outlook.
+It is automatically created on the first use of Microsoft Outlook upon connectivity with the server.
+Once the file is created, the data is synchronized with the email server so that it is available offline as well in case of disconnectivity from the email server.

           link: "https://docs.fileformat.com/email/ost/"